Skip to content ↓

 P.E

-Please make sure you come to school in the correct P.E uniform.
+Please make sure children come to school in the correct P.E uniform as detailed below.

 You will need to wear: